ToposInstitute/CatColab/README.md

 ## For developers

+The staging deployment, synced to the `main` branch, is available at <https://next.catcolab.org>.
-Documentation for developers is available at <https://next.catcolab.org/dev/>.
+Documentation for developers is browsable at <https://next.catcolab.org/dev/>.

 To build locally, clone the repository and run